 What design principles can curriculum designers and teachers use to design engaging project-based learning environments that help students develop usable knowledge and social and emotional learning?
 In this manuscript, we describe design principles that others can use to develop project-based learning environments.
-The Multiple Literacies in Project-Based Learning (ML-PBL) design and research team initially had two sets of design challenges: 1) align the 3D science learning in the Framework for K-12 for Science Education with Project-based Learning (PBL) pedagogy and, 2) sustain teacher change in practice to achieve the meaningful and deep pedagogical change predicated by the Framework and PBL.
+The ML-PBL curriculum design and research team initially had two sets of design challenges: 1) align the 3D science learning in the Framework for K-12 for Science Education with Project-based Learning (PBL) pedagogy and, 2) sustain teacher change in practice to achieve the meaningful and deep pedagogical change predicated by the Framework and PBL.

 Design Features and Design Principles